banisterious/SelectedWordCounter/SPECIFICATION.md

-# Word Counter Utility Specification
+# # SelectedWordCounter Utility Specification

 ## Overview
 A Windows utility built with AutoHotkey v2 that allows users to count words in currently selected text across any Windows application via a global hotkey or tray-icon menu.

 ## Version Information
 - Version: 1.0.0
-- Last Updated: 2024-03-21
+- Last Updated: 2025-05-05

 ## Core Features